Georgia High School Teacher Shoots Himself In Classroom, Police Say

 They went on to say that classes were canceled and parents or guardians would be able to pick up their children in the gym, and buses would be available to take students to their home.

-Douglas County’s superintendent Trent North stated that as soon as they were made aware of the Lithia Springs school shooting, they immediately went into “safety mode, which is not a simple process.”
+Douglas County’s superintendent, Trent North, stated that as soon as they were made aware of the Lithia Springs school shooting, they immediately went into “safety mode, which is not a simple process.”

 Teacher shoots self at Lithia Springs school https://t.co/kHwH0lONLc pic.twitter.com/O80TN9qQPr